 Public Transit — Check out public transportation options in Seattle and the surrounding King Country area.
 An Orca card will cover transportation on Seattle’s buses, trains, and ferries.
 Learn more about fares and monthly passes.
 For fares, see here.
 Most students wanting an unlimited monthly pass use the Puget Pass.

 Driving — New drivers are required to take both a written and on-road driving exam.
 In order to obtain a U.S. driver’s license, please visit the Washington State Department of Licensing.

-International students living and studying in Washington State may consider getting a WA State ID.
+International students living and studying in Washington State may consider getting a Washington State ID.
 The ID card serves as official identification, but does not authorize driving.
 It is useful to have legal identification for activities like banking or proving your age.
-To learn more, please visit this Department of Licensing (DOL) webpage.
+To learn more, please visit this Department of Licensing webpage.

 There are various rental options for both single and shared living in the Seattle area.
 Many students live in buildings with studio or one-bedroom apartments.
 Often, single-family houses are rented out with individuals inhabiting different bedrooms while sharing the kitchen and living area.

 - For basic information about living in Seattle, visit the City of Seattle’s Living in Seattle resource site, which includes extensive information about housing, transportation, attractions, utility bills, and more.